thelateperseus/ball-and-plate/instructions/PCB.md

 4. Solder a 1k ohm resistor to R2.
 5. Solder a 2k ohm resistor to R3.
 6. Solder the LED to LED1, making sure to solder it in the right direction.
-7. Solder the Shotky diode to D1, making sure to solder it in the right direction.
+7. Solder the Schottky diode to D1, making sure to solder it in the right direction.

 Attach Components
 -----------------